thephez/dash-docs/_includes/devdoc/ref_p2p_networking.md

 before initializing its half of the connection by first sending a `version` message.

+Protocol version 70214 added a masternode authentication (challenge/response) system.
+Following the `verack` message, masternodes should send a `mnauth` message that signs the `mnauth_challenge` with their BLS operator key.

 | Bytes    | Name                  | Data Type        | Required/Optional                        | Description
 |----------|-----------------------|------------------|------------------------------------------|-------------
 | 4        | version               | int32_t          | Required                                 | The highest protocol version understood by the transmitting node.
 See the [protocol version section][section protocol versions].